 Snooker: Fred Davis retires, aged 79.

-Jimmy White wins the UK Championship, beating John Parrott 16:9 in the final.
+Stephen Hendry beats Jimmy White in the final of the World Snooker Championship (18-14).
+White wins the UK Championship, beating John Parrott in the final (16-9).

 Tennis: Monica Seles wins the women's singles title at the French Open for the third year in a row.
 Jim Courier wins the men's singles for the second time.